Matthewmcsl/datascience-projects/README.md

 ## Project Scenario
 Prior to the stock market crash in March 2020 , I have been fervently dollar cost averaging into the stock market through various US, China and Singapore ETFs without giving much thought or attention to the movements in stock prices.
 I understand that as a passive investor, I am well positioned to capture beta returns.
 However, the March's deep market correction piqued my interest as a young and inexperienced investor.

 As a Business Analytics student with an interest in Data Science, I have been trying to learn and familiarize myself with various machine learning models in order to upskill myself.
-Therefore, this project is an attempt to combine two of my interests (investing and data science) in hopes obtaining a slightly better understanding of the tools and techniques required in seeking alpha returns.
+Therefore, this project is an attempt to combine two of my interests (investing and data science) in hopes obtaining a slightly better understanding in attempting to model future stock prices based on historical data through time-series modelling in order to capture alpha returns.

 The machine learning models used in this project are **ARIMA** and **LSTM**.
 With the former, a time-series model that I have actually learnt in school and executed modelling on SAS but never actually implemented in Python and on a real-world dataset.
 The latter, LSTM, is my attempt to better understand recurrent neural networks (RNN) through this hands on project.